Motion to Take Note

 Can the Minister gave us some idea of what encouragement the department is giving to make sure that in the field of education the Department of Health is saying to the Department for Education, “Will you make sure that people are educated in such a way that they can thrive?”
 I refer to the groups that were mentioned in the good and comprehensive opening remarks from the noble Baroness, Lady Royall: those with special educational needs.
 I remind the House once again of my interests in this field.

 The All-Party Group for Dyslexia and Specific Learning Difficulties, led by Sharon Hodgson, flanked by myself and Henry Smith MP, has just produced a document in which we looked at the personal costs to dyslexics as a group and the amount of stress experienced by an individual and their parents if they are dyslexic and their needs are not being met as they go through the educational system.
 Stress is a great trigger mechanism for mental health problems—I think that is agreed.
-What are we doing to make sure that the Department of Health and Social Care says to the Department of Education, “You’re shovelling your problem on to us”?
+What are we doing to make sure that the Department of Health and Social Care says to the Department for Education, “You’re shovelling your problem on to us”?
 These trigger mechanisms are in place, but because of recent education reforms people are saying to dyslexics, my group—which is not the only one that is suffering—“You must get English”, and are putting an emphasis on taking more spelling tests, which is probably the world’s worst thing to do to a dyslexic.
 If you have a bad short-term memory and bad language processing, it does not matter how many times you do a spelling test—you will still forget.
 I know, because I have done it.
 What are we doing to say, “Stop doing these things that aggravate this very large group”—roughly 10% of the population?

 As I said, they are not the only group.
 The National Autistic Society reckons that 70% of those with autism have mental health problems in the school system because of this pressure.
 It is not those with the most obvious problems—the low-functioning autistic or very severe dyslexic—but those who probably could just function in the system whom we must worry about.
 They are the people who will be overlooked and who will not get help automatically.
 I always use the example that if you have a car at the side of the road with smoke coming out of the bonnet and somebody shrieking, people will stop and help.
 If you are stuck in third gear, you are a pain.